Backendless/JS-SDK/README.md

 <li><strong>Create Developer Account</strong>.
 An account is required in order to create and manage your Backendless application.
 Registration form is available at <a href="http://backendless.com/create-app">http://backendless.com/create-app</a></li>
 <li><strong>Login</strong>.
 Login to your account using Backendless Console at: <a href="http://backendless.com/develop">http://backendless.com/develop</a></li>
 <li><strong>Locate Application ID and Secret Key</strong>.
 The console is where you can manage the applications, their configuration settings and data.
 Before you start using any of the APIs, make sure to select an application in the console and open the “Manage” section.
 The “App Settings” screen contains the application ID and secret API keys, which you will need to use in your code.</li>
-<li><p><strong>Copy/Paste Application ID and Secret Key</strong>.
+<li><strong>Copy/Paste Application ID and Secret Key</strong>.
 The SDK includes several examples demonstrating some of the Backendless functionality.
 Each example must be configured with the application ID and secret key generated for your application.
-Make sure to copy/paste these values into the following source code files:</p>
+Make sure to copy/paste these values into the following source code files:

 <blockquote>
   <ul><li>User Service DEMO -  /examples/user-service/js/user-example.js</li>